 Use a travel agent to book a cruise

-If you feel comfortable enough cruising this spring break, use a travel agent to help you score the lowest price with the benefit of personalized advice.
+If you’ve got your eyes set on cruising this spring break, use a travel agent to help you score the lowest price with the benefit of personalized advice.

 Not only that, but travel agents can sometimes help you access perks like onboard credits and cabin upgrades for free.